dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/reading-and-searching-resources.rst

 ..
-Copyright © 2015 Lukas Rosenthaler, Benjamin Geer, Ivan Subotic, Tobias Schweizer, André Kilchenmann, and André Fatton.
+Copyright © 2015 Lukas Rosenthaler, Benjamin Geer, Ivan Subotic, Tobias Schweizer, André Kilchenmann, and Sepideh Alassi.

    This file is part of Knora.